 The Community Health Centers (CHCs) are facing budget shortfalls and long-term threats to survival.
 One CHC organization, Farm Workers, which operates clinics in Washington and Oregon, had to reduce staff by150 due to the pandemic.
 Although the organization received a one-time federal grant of $3.8 million through the emergency funding of the CARES Act, that money is for COVID use and can’t be used for payroll.

-Farm Workers’ CEO, Carlos Olivares, said: “Between February and July 1, we’ll lose $10 million in revenue.”
+In 2020, Farm Workers’ CEO, Carlos Olivares, said: “Between February and July 1, we’ll lose $10 million in revenue.”
 He said the impact is definitely “not insignificant.”
 The Farm Workers organization is not alone.
 Community Health Centers across the country face similar financial challenges.
-Most of them are seeing dramatic decreases in patient volumes along with soaring medical supply costs due to the virus.
+Most of them saw dramatic decreases in patient volumes along with soaring medical supply costs due to the virus.
 All of them have mounting debt and many will seek additional funding.
-Some clinics have been forced to close their doors altogether, while others see office visits down as much as 75% or more.
-This is partly offset; however, by the dramatic spike in telemedicine and telehealth, leading to improved patient coverage and additional revenue.
+Some clinics have been forced to close their doors altogether, while others saw office visits down as much as 75% or more.
+This was partly offset; however, by the dramatic spike in telemedicine and telehealth, leading to improved patient coverage and additional revenue.
 “Virtual care” is a trend that promises to grow, having the advantages of being non-contact as well as more convenient for patients.

-Liquid Payments is a modern, mobile-based payments solution coming at the right time for Community Health Centers.
+Liquid Payments is a modern, mobile patient payments solution coming at the right time for Community Health Centers.
 Supporting multiple contactless payment options, patients are notified via text or email of amounts due and enabled to pay conveniently right from their mobile device.

 The solution also supports telemedicine and telehealth with its TeleCharge feature, an instant mobile payment option initiated at the time of a remote encounter.
 Through Liquid’s TeleCharge option, providers and patients can more easily opt for virtual visits and efficiently capture payments remotely, a welcomed option to CHCs moving in that direction.